 Accessibility statement:

-The Word version of this self-assessment tool is fully accessible.
-The HTML version of this self-assessment tool has limitations.
+The Word and HTML versions of this self-assessment tool is fully accessible.
 The saved PDF has limitations—its purpose is to print or to save for reference.

 Questions:

 Key success factor 1 – Adopt and promote a clear approach to workplace accommodation service delivery for employees with disabilities